Charlise28/Desktop-Brightness-Adjuster/README.md

 ## Building from Source

-No Visual Studio required!
 You can compile the executable in 1 second using native Windows `.NET Framework`:

 ```powershell
 powershell -ExecutionPolicy Bypass -File build_brightness_app.ps1